mclaughlinryan/Train-Reservation-System/README.md

 - Display all travel schedules
 - Display account information
 - Delete account
-- Return to main menu
+- Return to the main menu